 Any spa treatment desired

-Fly into the Arturo Merino Benítez International Airport (SCL), also known as Santiago International Airport in north-west of central Santiago.
+Fly into the Arturo Merino Benítez International Airport (SCL), also known as Santiago International Airport, in the north-west of central Santiago.
+Our driver will be waiting to transfer you to our hotel.

-If you are traveling to South America, consider arriving a day early, so you have time to relax and adjust to the local time zone.
+The trip officially starts on the morning of November 7th, but consider arriving a day early to allow time to relax and adjust to the local time zone.
 If you arrive early in Santiago, you can book an extra night directly on our website in the Add On Section.

 We will have a Zoom call about 6 weeks before the trip starts to discuss all that information and give you a packing list.
 Here is a great website that we love that will help you with packing and travel trips.